Types of Pumps: Important Types, Working & Applications

 Piston Pumps

-Piston pumps are the types of positive displacement pumps where the piston incorporates with a high-pressure seal.
+Piston pumps are the types of positive displacement pumps where the piston incorporates a a high-pressure seal.
 The operating pressure range is very wide for piston pumps and the flow rate does not disturb with high pressures.

 High-viscosity compounds can be handled by piston pumps very easily.
 There are mainly two types of piston pumps including force pumps and lift pumps.
 Piston pumps find applications where there is a requirement for high pressure with consistency.
 These pumps we normally find in irrigation systems.